Due to COVID-19 you can now work through foreclosure by phone. No office visit is required.

 - Until the foreclosure is completed, you are the owner of the property.
 So even after a foreclosure is filed, you can still short sell the property, refinance your loan (if you have equity) or explore the possibility of a deed in lieu of foreclosure.
 A short-sale is when you sell the property to a new buyer “short” of what you owe the bank.
 A bank may or may not waive its right to collect the difference.
 A deed-in-lieu means the bank will accept a deed to the property as satisfaction for the debt.
 There will be no foreclosure on your credit and the bank will not have the right to go after you for a deficiency judgment – the difference between the amount that you owe and the auction price of the home.

 - Most foreclosures are disposed of in the courts through motions for summary judgment.
 If the Court finds that there is no genuine issue of material fact and that the bank deserves to win as a matter of law, the judge will order the property to be sold in a judicial auction.
-If you prevail at a summary judgment in Palm Beach County, the judge will then automatically refer the case to trial.
+If you prevail at a summary judgment, the case will then proceed to trial.

 - If you intend to defend your foreclosure case, you must be present at the motion for summary judgment and you must present your evidence that the bank does not deserve to foreclose on your home.
 Motions for summary judgment are highly technical, involving evidentiary rules, case law, and the Florida Rules of Civil Procedure.
 Most judges adopt a “waive it or raise it” rule: if you don’t point out a reason why you should keep your home, the judge won’t do it for you.
 You need experienced legal counsel to represent you at a motion for summary judgment.
 If you intend to beg for time, you can go alone.
 But if you really want to fight the bank, you need a lawyer who knows how to do just that!